brianrahadi/quartz/content/posts/getting-first-coop.md

 ### Show Interest
 Companies really like it if you are genuinely interested in their mission.
 You can show this by researching their product and what they have done.
 You can also share this research with them via a link (Notion or Google Docs).

+Lastly, always ask questions in the end of interview.
+I find it better if we tailor this question to good question, which is something that is unique and you can only ask to this interviewer rather than general ones.

+Ex:
+- I saw that you have worked as X and now worked as Y, what has been the biggest change in your new role?

 ### Show Personality
 Be curious; explain more than necessary, but also make it not too long (2–3 sentences max).
 Also, be authentic by showing your struggles.
 I think people really admire authenticity, as honesty makes you relate more to them.

-Have a webcam that is centred on you, and try to look at the webcam while taking pictures.
+Have a webcam that is centered on you, and try to look at the webcam while taking pictures.
 This will make the interviewer feel like you are directly looking into their eyes.

 I have also heard that [Amazon's Leadership Principles](https://www.amazon.jobs/content/en/our-workplace/leadership-principles) is really useful in general, especially if the interview is behavioural.